Corporate Volunteerism | What Nonprofits Should Know

 This image shows corporate volunteerism statistics featured in the text above.

-When companies implement CSR initiatives such as corporate volunteerism, their employees, customers, and community benefit from their generosity and commitment to the greater good.
+In summary, when companies implement CSR initiatives such as corporate volunteerism, their employees, customers, nonprofit partners, and community benefit from their generosity and commitment to the greater good.

 How Do Corporate Volunteerism Programs Work?

-Every corporate volunteerism program works differently depending on the company’s policy.
-There are many types of volunteerism you can incorporate into your existing CSR initiatives, including:
+Each volunteerism program works differently, largely depending on the company’s policy.
+Here are a few types of volunteerism you can target with your efforts:

 • Direct service volunteering.
-When you think of volunteerism, you probably picture direct service volunteering, which is when volunteers work directly with nonprofit beneficiaries in their communities.
-For example, direct service volunteers may serve meals to the homeless.
+Volunteers work directly with nonprofit beneficiaries in their communities.
+For example, serving meals to the homeless.

 • Team volunteering.
-Nonprofits may be looking for groups to help them expedite large tasks or projects, and your corporate team is perfect for the job.
-In the process of volunteering together, your employees will bond and forge stronger relationships that can lead to better performance in the workplace.
+Groups of volunteers can help expedite large tasks or projects, and corporate groups are often perfect for the job.
+In the process of volunteering together, employees forge stronger relationships, too.

 • Mentorship.
-Companies can partner with nonprofits to have their employees mentor their beneficiaries to teach them life or professional skills.
+Employees mentor organizational beneficiaries to teach them life or professional skills.
 This type of volunteering is common for organizations that serve youth, such as Big Brothers Big Sisters of America, which seeks volunteer mentors for children with military families or incarcerated parents.

 How Can Companies Start Corporate Volunteerism Programs?